kit0-0/Hello_microverse/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-**Hello Microverse** is a Hello Microverse repository.The goal is to master all of the tools and best practices learned in previous steps.
+**Hello Microverse** is a repository.The goal is to master all of the tools and best practices learned in previous steps.

 ## 🛠 Built With <a name="built-with"></a>